devnullone/SmartBin/Readme.md

 * Calculate the bins capacity and waste ✅
 * Send these data Trougth MQTT Protocol (HiveMQ Cloud) ✅
 * Show data on Map✅
-* Send Removing Alert when full ❌
+* Send live notifications of filled bins and their locations✅
 * more...

 The device connecting to internet over wifi get NTP clock(need to check certificate) and send Json data to predifined topic (**poubelles/$DeviceID/**) on HiveMQ Cloud.
 The device send data evry 5 min and go to deep sleep when evrything done well.